-The applicant's written rationale adequately demonstrates compliance with the FSR development standard is unreasonable in the circumstances of the case, and that there are sufficient environmental planning grounds to justify contravening the development standard.
+The applicant's written rationale adequately demonstrates compliance with the FSR development standard is unnecessary in the circumstances of the case, and that there are sufficient environmental planning grounds to justify contravening the FSR development standard.

-The relevant objectives of the R1 - General Residential zone are outlined below:
+The objectives of the R1 General Residential zone as outlined in the LLEP 2013 are outlined below:

-- To provide for the housing needs of the community. - To provide for a variety of housing types and densities - The provide housing that is compatible with the character, style, orientation and pattern of surrounding buildings, streetscapes, works and landscaped areas. - To provide landscaped areas for the use and enjoyment of existing and future residents. - To protect and enhance the amenity of existing and future residents and the neighbourhood.
+- To provide for the housing needs of the community. - To provide for a variety of housing types and densities. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To improve opportunities to work from home.

+- To provide housing that is compatible with the character, style, orientation and pattern of surrounding buildings, streetscapes, works and landscaped areas. - To provide landscaped areas for the use and enjoyment of existing and future residents. - To ensure that subdivision creates lots of regular shapes that are complementary to, and compatible with, the character, style, orientation and pattern of the surrounding area. - To protect and enhance the amenity of existing and future residents and the neighbourhood.